dmitry-shibanov/setup-java/docs/switching-to-v2.md

 ## Dropping legacy Java version syntax 1.x
 V1 supported legacy Java syntax like `1.8` (same as `8`), `1.8.0.212` (same as `8.0.212`).
 V2 dropped support of old syntax so workflows should be changed accordingly.

-TO-DO: Will we stop creating settings.xml for default fields?
-TO-DO: Will we stop installing Java if distributor and java-version are not specified?
-TO-DO: Should we say something about new approach of searching Java versions via Azul API instead of parsing HTML page?